Links on Android Authority may earn us a commission. Learn more.

 Learn more about the exposure triangle:

-Most phones have a fixed aperture, in which case you can’t modify it, but some exceptions exist.
-Some recent devices have a variable aperture, including options from Samsung and Oppo.
-If you enjoy the benefits of variable aperture, make it as wide as possible.
+If you have access to variable aperture, make it as wide as possible.
+This will allow more light to hit the sensor, illuminating the image.
 Keep in mind a wider aperture is represented by a smaller number.
 F/1.8 is wider than f/2.8, for example.

 Shoot RAW if you can